 The laws governing salvage cars differ from one state to another.
 You’ll need to ensure you know what types of rules and regulations you’ll need to comply with before you restore a salvage car.

-A good example of this is how the cost threshold for declaring a car totaled can differ from state to state.
+A good example of this is how the cost threshold for declaring a car a total loss can differ from state to state.
 In most jurisdictions, the amount of damage a car has to incur before being eligible for salvage status is usually somewhere between 75 percent and 90 percent.
 Any more than that, and most states will declare a car unrepairable; any less than that, and the state won’t allow an insurer to write off the damage.

 However, there are more than a few states that set the write-off threshold at just 60 percent.
 What this means for you is that if you buy a salvage car from one of these states, the damage you will have to repair to make the car roadworthy may be much less extensive than you anticipated.
 However, the reverse is also true if you live in a state with a much higher threshold.